Transgenerational trauma: Descendants of enslaved people

-In recent years, symptoms of transgenerational trauma has been identified among Black Americans, in relation to the effects of slavery and racial discrimination.
-One would say, this has been there for centuries among, not only Black Americans, but Caribbean people from the islands or living in Europe, people of color in South American countries such as Brazil, where the slave trade was also prominent.
-This passing of trauma can be rooted from the family unit itself, or found in society via current discrimination and oppression.
-The traumatic event does not need to be individually experienced by all members of a family; the lasting effects can still remain and impact descendants from external factors.
-For example, Black children's internalization of others' reactions to their skin color manifests as a form of lasting trauma originally experienced by their ancestors.
-This reaction to Black skin stems from similar attitudes that led to the traumatizing conditions and enslavement of slaves.
-Black children and youth are more susceptible to racial trauma because they have not yet acquired the knowledge to have a full understanding of racism and its effects.
-Traces of trauma have an impact on Black and other minority children's success in an educational context.
-Transgenerational trauma has also been heavily recorded in refugees and their children, which can last through several generations.
-Such traumas can stem from violence, political persecution, familial instability, as well as the hardships of migration.

-In general, Black Americans who have any mental illness are resistant to receiving treatment due to stigma, negative conceptions, and fear of discrimination.
+In general, black Americans who have any mental illness are resistant to receiving treatment due to stigma, negative conceptions, and fear of discrimination.
 This reduces the number of those affected to seek help.
 Lack of treatment causes the symptoms to compound leading to further internalization of distress and a worsening of mental health in the individual.
 Those affected by race-based trauma oftentimes do not seek treatment not only because of stigma but because of fear that the medical professional will not understand their perspective of a disenfranchised minority.
 Furthermore, the existing stigma of mental health has led to a lack of research and consequently treatment.
 However, lack of treatment can also be attributed to the misdiagnosis of symptoms.
-Signs of trauma exhibited in Black children are often labeled as behavioral or educational disabilities, allowing the trauma to go untreated.
+Signs of trauma exhibited in black children are often labeled as behavioral or educational disabilities, allowing the trauma to go untreated.
 While trauma symptoms often manifest as other mental illnesses such as depression and anxiety, the larger diagnosis often goes untreated.

-This form of trauma, however, must be understood not as a personal plight, but as a form of cultural trauma as it affects one's "sense of group identity, values, meaning and purpose".